 My second book, Welcome to Motherhood, is a book of poetry for new moms.
 But not that kind of poetry…these poems are about what it’s really like to be a mom.
 Check it out by clicking on the “books” tab above.

-I’ve now discovered a love of writing picture books, particularly those with nature, “green,” and Earth-friendly themes.
+I then discovered a love of writing picture books, particularly those with nature, “green,” and Earth-friendly themes.
 No Place Like Earth is an intro to the planets for young kids, but also a reminder that there is “No Place Like Earth.”
-My newest picture book just released, and is already an Amazon Best Children’s Recycling and Green Living Book!
+Kids love the space theme of this book, and I love that it (in a subtle way) reminds them to take care of our planet.
+I followed this book up with What Do You Do with a Doodleloo, which immediately became an Amazon Best Children’s Recycling and Green Living Book upon its release!
 I am honored to be in this category.
-Check out What Do You Do with a Doodleloo in the books tab on this site.

 Whether you are interested in teaching or parenthood, or if there is another reason that brought you here, I hope you enjoy your visit!